 Tell us about your forthcoming role in Chamber Choir Ireland’s A Letter of Rights project.

 I am mentoring three terrific composers as part of an open workshop on 24 February: Seán Doherty, Amanda Feery, and Michael Gallen.
 To tell you the truth, I feel like they are mentoring me.
-I'm learning so much from them.
-I'll quote from the message I sent to Chamber Choir Ireland and the Contemporary Music Centre (the two organizations which have been instrumental in putting this project together) after I'd looked through the all submissions:
+I’m learning so much from them.
+I’ll quote from the message I sent to Chamber Choir Ireland and the Contemporary Music Centre – the two organizations which have been instrumental in putting this project together – after I’d looked through all the submissions:

 It’s quite frightening to see the level at which composers write these days (guessing their ages by looking at their CVs, I was nowhere near the level of sophistication I see in their writing when I was their age)!